Helmut-Ortmann/EnterpriseArchitect_hoAddinTemplate/README.md

 	 -  GUI to install

+My environemt:

+- Windows
+- VS 2017 community as IDE
+- WIX 3.11 for installer package

    If you have ideas, requests or advice feel free to contact me or participate.

    Best regards,

    Helmut

+ ## Make your Addin

+   1. Open in Visual Studio
+   2. Rename